Your First Dildo – Better To Know Before Buying

 Is it safe to buy a cheap dildo?

-How do I clean and take care of my dildo?
+How do I clean and care for my dildo?

 How do I know if a dildo is body-safe?